San Diego Beer in 2018

 The closing of Council, a highly respected and well-loved brewery that seemed (from the outside, at least) to be on an upswing, was a shock to many in the San Diego beer loving community.
 The announcement didn't give all the details and others may know a lot more about this that I do (please add your knowledge in the comments below), but it sounds like opening the Santee brewery and tasting room was a kind of last-ditch, Hail-Mary move for them.
 They had already been struggling and decided to "go big or go home" in a sense, throwing everything at an expansion in the hopes that it would pay off big, and quickly enough.
 That didn't happen, and without sufficient reserves and without reasonable expectation for sufficient growth to cover their increased costs, they decided to pull the plug.
 They were paying rent (and staff) for three locations (Kearny Mesa brewery and tasting room, a nearby warehouse space for aging beer, plus the brewery and tasting room in Santee).
 It is worth mentioning that the Santee location they purchased seems to be cursed: Twisted Manzanita had the space awhile and shut down, Finest Made Ales (originally named Butcher's Brewing) had it awhile and shut down, and now Council.
 In a grand gesture, Council sold down their stock of bottles for $5 cash, each, and donated the proceeds to the Sore Eye Sudsmas food drive: they gave a check for over $14k, which is extremely generous in any circumstance but especially so in the context of shutting down their business.

 Benchmark's woes are partly attributable to shifting beer trends — they make excellent but non-hype beers, and a lot of attention/market activity is related to hazies, pastry stouts, and other adjunct-laden beer.
 I think the long delay in being able to get their Bay Park tasting room open is a factor — they had to pay rent there for months without the location generating an income stream.
 I think they also suffer from location problems.
 The brewery location in Grantville is not one that people think of visiting (even though the tasting room is very nice) and it isn't close to enough other high-traffic breweries to benefit from a synergy like we see in the Miralani Makers District, for example, where people visiting one location very often visit other adjacent locations.
 I'm as yet unconvinced that the Bay Park location they chose has enough traffic (or parking) to make that location as viable as their beer would justify.
 Benchmark also suffered from what they described as a bad distributor relationship and thus their outside sales were declining.
 Now that they have switched distributors and have stopped the bleeding, I think they have a very good chance of making it.
 Help them out: Go drink their beer.
+[Edit: It didn’t work.
+Benchmark Brewing closed down permanently in June 2019.]

 The situation with Green Flash earlier this year, and especially its sub-brand Alpine, was shocking for many fans, too.
 That was pretty clearly a case of bad business practices, though: over-expansion and undercapitalization with way-too-optimistic sales projections.
 The down-sizing and realignment after being purchased by a venture capital firm seem to have allowed things to settle.
 One presumes that the venture capital firm would not have been interested in purchasing the brewery if it didn't see a financial upside.
 You may have noticed the re-branding that is underway, including the re-launch of the original-recipe West Coast IPA.